Strand on the Green

 Fishing Village to Conservation Area

 Strand on the Green is one of Chiswick’s four former villages, the others being Little Sutton, Turnham Green and the area around St Nicholas Church (old Chiswick).
-Human presence in the area has been dated back some way – in the 19th century a number of skulls were found in the river and were identified as belonging to around 600BC, and Roman pottery has been found there.
+Human presence in the area has been dated back some way – in the 19th century a number of skulls were found in the river identified as belonging to around 600BC, and Roman pottery has been found there.

 The name itself is likely taken from ‘Stronde’ meaning ‘shore’ as it was a fishing village until industrialisation unified Chiswick’s villages and made it a suburb.
 It has been known variously as Strand Green and Strand under Green.
 The first houses and wharves formed no more than a line along the foreshore and over time other river businesses set up alongside the fishermen.